Euclid preparation. XCVI. Cosmology Likelihood for Observables in Euclid (CLOE). 3. Inference and Forecasts: Theory vectors

 To generate the theory vectors, we define a specific setup for the calculation of the background quantities, the recipe used to describe the evolution of the observables over non-linear scales, and the inclusion of multiple systematic effects.
 In addition, we also identify different sets of scale cuts to explore the constraining power of the data vectors, motivated by the pessimistic and optimistic cases presented in \citet{Blanchard-EP7}.
 An exhaustive summary of these specifications can be found in \cref{tab:theoretical_probes}.

 To compute the corresponding two-point statistics for the different probes, we start by making a call to the Boltzmann solver \href{https://github.com/cmbant/CAMB}{\camb}\footnote{\url{https://github.com/cmbant/CAMB}}\faGithub \citep{Lewis:1999bs} to obtain the cosmological background quantities and the leading-order density perturbations.
-The list includes the Hubble parameter $H(z)$, the comoving distance $r(z)$ and angular diameter $D_{\rm A}(z)$ distances, the growth factor $D_+(z)$ and growth rate $f(z)$, as well as the linear matter power spectrum $P_{\rm m}(k,z)$.
+The list includes the Hubble parameter $H(z)$, the comoving distance $r(z)$ and angular diameter $D_{\rm A}(z)$ distances, the growth factor $D_+(z)$ and growth rate $f(z)$, as {well} as the linear matter power spectrum $P_{\rm m}(k,z)$.

-Despite the substantial amount of information encoded in the large scales of the matter power spectrum, a significant fraction of it can also be recovered at the small scales.
-However, our linear predictions are only accurate on large scales, hence we rely on non-linear prescriptions for each observable to model smaller scales and access this additional information.
-In this analysis, we adopt a baseline approach that is based on a single non-linear recipe, as described in \citet{Crocce24}.
-A comprehensive description and comparison of different theoretical frameworks will be explored in future work \citep{Carrilho24, Moretti24}.
+Despite the substantial amount of information encoded {in the} large scales {of the matter power spectrum}, {a significant fraction of it can also be recovered at the small scales.} However, our linear predictions are {only accurate} on large scales{, hence we} rely on non-linear prescriptions for each observable to model smaller scales and access this additional information.
+In this analysis, we adopt a baseline approach that is based on a single non-linear recipe, as described in Euclid Preparation: Crocce et al. (in prep.). {A} comprehensive description and comparison of different theoretical frameworks will be explored in future work (Euclid Preparation: Carriltho et al., in prep.; Euclid Preparation: Moretti et al., in prep.).

 In terms of the photometric probes, the non-linear matter power spectrum is modelled using prescriptions from \hmcode \citep{Mead:2020vgs}, which is a state-of-the-art recipe commonly adopted in Stage-III experiments \citep{Heymans:2020gsg, DESY3}.
 This is based on an extension of the original halo model formalism \citep{CooShe2002} that also includes the modelling of baryonic effects on small scales.
-In the version of \hmcode used for this analysis, these effects are captured by a single parameter, $\log_{10}({T_{\rm AGN}}/$K).
-It quantifies the feedback from active galactic nuclei (AGN) in the subgrid prescription for thermal AGN feedback based on \citet{2009MNRAS.398...53B}, which was then used in the BAHAMAS simulations \citep{2017MNRAS.465.2936M}, to fit to this version of \hmcode.
-Baryonic feedback and its impact on cosmological parameter inference is further studied in \citet{Carrilho24}.
+In the version of \hmcode used for this analysis, these {effects} are captured {by} a single parameter, $\log_{10}({T_{\rm AGN}}/$K). {It quantifies} the feedback from active galactic nuclei {(AGN)} in the subgrid prescription for thermal AGN feedback {based on} \citet{2009MNRAS.398...53B}, which was {then} used in the BAHAMAS simulations \citep{2017MNRAS.465.2936M}, {to fit to this version of \hmcode}.
+Baryonic feedback and its impact {on} cosmological {parameter inference} is further studied in Euclid Preparation: Carrilho et al. (in prep.).

 We model the linear galaxy bias $b_{\rm G}(z)$ and magnification bias $b_{\rm mag}(z)$ for the galaxy clustering and galaxy-galaxy lensing probes respectively with a third-order polynomial expansion,